 Using the Upgrade status Module: This module helps identify deprecated code in your custom modules and themes.
 It provides a report on what needs updating.

-Testing: After re-factoring, thoroughly test your site to ensure that the updated code works as expected and does not introduce new issues.
+Testing: After re-factoring, rigorously test your site to confirm the updated code functions properly and does not present any new issues.

 Conclusion